 This makes short work of cutting down all the pieces.
 Just make sure you have proper support or a helping hand so the boards don’t bind or drop off and cause tearout at the end of the cuts.

-Pouring the Concrete Tops for the DIY Side Tables
+3. Pour the Concrete Top for the DIY Side Table

 With the form ready to go we started mixing the concrete.
 And when I say we I mean, Pete.
 I’ve found the best way to mix concrete is to have someone else do it 🙂 Seriously though, Pete made this look much easier than my first go at it but I think the keys here are adding some water first, using a big enough mixing tub, and just adding water as needed until you get to a oatmealish consistency.
 We used a garden hoe which works great, but you can use a shovel to mix it too.